 - Accept all the defaults during installation (just click "Continue" or "Next" the whole way).

-- If you run into the following error (see below) click "Install for me only" again and you should be able to continue.
+- If you run into the following error (see below) click "Install for me only" again and you should be able to continue. *Windows Users should check the "install to PATH" option even though it tells you NOT to do this and turns red.*

 4. Once the installation has finished, restart your computer.